linode/docs/docs/applications/containers/install_docker_ce.md

 <!-- Install Docker CE using the official Docker repositories. -->

-1. As of this writing, the recommended Docker installation is Docker CE.
+1. At the time of writing, the recommended Docker installation is Docker CE.
 Remove any older installations of Docker that may be on your system:

         apt remove docker docker-engine docker.io